OpenAssetIO/OpenAssetIO-MediaCreation/README.md

 # OpenAssetIO-MediaCreation

-OpenAssetIO extensions for use in Media Creation
+A library of OpenAssetIO extensions for use in Media Creation workflows.

 > Note: This repository is currently in a pre-alpha state, and so should
 > not be used for any production critical applications.